BimBam-Industries/Allscript/README.md

 # Allscript
 A script that installs everything you need to get started with Termux

+# Installation
-# To install it you need to have Termux
+To install it you need to have Termux
 Clone the repo

 git clone https://github.com/AmmarRex/Allscript